TheoLoza/the-sandbox/udemy/js/forkify/README.md

 CONFIGURING WEBPACK:
 Create a file in the root of the project called webpack.config.js (more explained in the video on lecture 134)

+RUNNING OUR PROJECT:
+Use npm run 'script name here'
+The script name is from the package.json file

+CONFIGURING BABEL:
+Create a file called .babelrc